Paralysis in your dog no longer has to be a drama in his life

 However, this made-to-measure system began to have some drawbacks:

 1) huge boxes were required for shipments due to large sizes

 2) transportation was difficult on family trips as the chair could not fit in the trunk or in the back chairs of the car.
 The only solution was to disassemble it, which was very complex

 3) the various measurements that had to be taken by the owner were quite accurate, and in case they were not correct the wheelchair could not be used.
 When this happened, no refunds were allowed, or at the very least there were replacement fees.
 The reason why no refunds were accepted was because the wheelchair was made exclusively for that dog (for this reason too it could not be sold or donated)

 4) if the dog grew or his state of health changed the wheelchair would no longer fit these new conditions

 5) they were difficult to assemble.

-Today there are companies with a lot of experience in wheelchair design, such as K9 Carts (first manufacturer in the United States), Doggon Carts, Eddie’s Wheels, Best Friend Mobility and Handicapped Pets.
-This last company has become one of the most popular brands for its innovation in the product design of “Walkin’ Wheels”, as it improved the aforementioned disadvantages:
+Today there are companies with a lot of experience in wheelchair design, such as K9 Carts (first manufacturer in the United States), Doggon Carts, Eddie’s Wheels, Best Friend Mobility, Ortocanis (Spain) and Handicapped Pets.
+These last 2 companies have become the most popular brands for their innovation in their product design, as it improved the aforementioned disadvantages:

 1) adjustability: its design is adjustable in height, width and length, which allows it to adapt to the body of the animal, without the need for tools or screws.
 This was a relief for the owners, as putting the wheelchairs together was a real headache and it was even worse if the instructions were not clear.